 Fig. 2.
-GFG algorithm over a 2D graph; solid arrows represent greedy-mode forwarding, dashed arrows represent face-mode forwarding.
+GFG algorithm over a 2-D graph.
+Solid arrows represent greedy-mode forwarding and dashed arrows represent face-mode forwarding.

 Fig. 3.
-In AB3D, plane PL_1 passes through n_s , n_d and n_1 , plane PL_2 is orthogonal to PL_1 .
-Both planes contain the line $(n_s n_d)$
+In AB3D, plane $PL_1$ passes through $n_s$ , $n_d$ , and $n_1$ , and plane $PL_2$ is orthogonal to $PL_1$ .
+Both planes contain the line $(n_s n_d)$ .

-GRG uses Greedy as the primary scheme and a randomized algorithm as a recovery strategy.
+Greedy-random-greedy (GRG [30]) is yet another hybrid approach belonging to the progress/randomized-based class.
+GRG uses greedy as the primary scheme and a randomized algorithm as a recovery strategy.
 A randomized approach tries to solve the local minimum problem stated previously by randomly choosing the next node toward destination from a subset of the current neighbors.
-Typically, a 2D randomized algorithm [31] chooses a neighbor node above the line passing through the current node and the destination node, and a neighbor node below the same line.
+Typically, a 2-D randomized algorithm [31] chooses a neighbor node above the line passing through the current node and the destination node, and a neighbor node below the same line.
 The two nodes are selected using a greedy approach.
 Then, from these two neighbors, the next node is chosen randomly or according to a distribution of probability.
-A 3D extension of this approach, named AB3D, is proposed in [28], [32] and uses planes passing through the source and the destination to divide the neighbor selecting regions.
+A 3-D extension of this approach, named AB3D, is proposed in [28] and [32] and uses planes passing through the source and the destination to divide the neighbor selecting regions.
 In our comparison we have chosen this method as the randomized approach.
-Figure 3 shows a typical region subdivision of the AB3D protocol.
+Fig. 3 shows a typical region subdivision of the AB3D protocol.